SQLite Database for Android

 - It consumes minimal memory, approximately 250 KB, during runtime.

-- SQLite is serverless and doesn't require configuration for database file creation.
+- SQLite is serverless and doesn't require any configuration for database file creation.

-- It is widely used for database solutions in Android as well iOS applications.
+- It is widely used for database solutions in Android as well as iOS applications.

 - SQLite supports standard relational database features, including SQL syntax, transactions, and prepared statements.